abhinav-m/data-science-bootcamp/Udemy-Machine-Learning-A-Z/README.md

     * Logistic Regression - Completed on 08-08-2020
     * K Nearest Neighbours - Completed on 09-08-2020
     * SVM - Completed on 17-08-2020
-    * Kernel SVM - Currently pursuing
+    * Kernel SVM - Completed on 20-08-2020
+    * Naive Bayes - Currently Pursuing

 ## Doubts
 * Splitting data into test and training sets -> Why not CV as per andrew NG?